balaji-techascend/career-roadmap/baseline.md

 ## 2. What Actually Gets Rewarded Currently?

 Separate effort from reward.
+Start with what you personally are rewarded for, then zoom out to what tends to be rewarded in the organization overall.

 - Behaviors or contributions that are visibly rewarded (raises, trust, influence):
   - …